Mikanwolfe/mikanwolfe.github.io/about/index.md

 I will include a more detailed personal bio later.

 This site is both my personal site and blog about and related to projects and similar undertakings.
+This means that this site is a work in progress!

+## Theme

+Nekox.net is powered by the lovely Moon theme by [TaylanTatli](https://github.com/TaylanTatli).
+Moon is licensed under the MIT license but Tatli deserves a lot more than a simple mention.
+My heartfelt thanks goes out to Tatli for creating such an amazing theme.